Revix-Systems/Revix-Systems/README.md

 ---

-# 🐍 Our Technology
+# 🐍 My Technology

 Revix Systems isn't limited to a single programming language.

-We currently build software using both **C#/.NET** and **Python**, choosing the right technology based on the needs of each project.
+I currently build software using both **C#/.NET** and **Python**, choosing the right technology based on the needs of each project.

 ### C# & .NET

-Used for applications that benefit from a powerful, mature Windows development ecosystem, including desktop applications with rich graphical interfaces and system-level functionality.
+I use C# and .NET for applications that benefit from a powerful, mature Windows development ecosystem, including desktop applications with rich graphical interfaces and system-level functionality.

 ### Python

-Used for applications and tools that benefit from Python's extensive ecosystem, rapid development workflow, automation capabilities, and large selection of libraries for media processing, downloading, data management, and other tasks.
+I use Python for applications and tools that benefit from its extensive ecosystem, rapid development workflow, automation capabilities, and large selection of libraries for media processing, downloading, data management, and other tasks.

-This gives us the flexibility to choose the right tool for the job rather than restricting every project to a single technology.
+This gives me the flexibility to choose the right tool for the job rather than restricting every project to a single technology.

 ---